Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     Total_Shipping_Cost DESC;
 ```
-- **Explanation:** This query identifies which shipping method has led to the highest overall shipping costs for KMS which is "Delivery Truck" with the totak shipping cost of ₦51,971.94
+- **Explanation:** This query identifies which shipping method has led to the highest overall shipping costs for KMS which is "Delivery Truck" with the total shipping cost of ₦51,971.94

 **Case Scenario II**
 ```